Search This Blog

 Write No Evil- Speak No Evil

 Winston's understanding of the law and his own moral position is unsurprising since even as a writer of that time 70 years ago, he consistently showed a level of intelligence, insight and thoughtfulness as he covered complex moral issues in his writings.
-Through that readers could sense his own stellar judgment and emotional intelligence in his story telling.
-But in this case, perhaps where Graham had been detailed and explicit with the scenes of Reverend Ossie Whitworth raping his wife and sharing all this with the reader, so too could he be with labelling and defining this explicitly for what it was as rape.
-Whereas there was a reason and a conscious decision for Graham not to write and therefore provide details of the behaviour of the lead protagonist and romantic hero at the bed after he had carried Elizabeth there.
-That meant that to follow on from that, in a type of 'Write no evil, speak no evil' perspective, so too was he not explicit in labelling and defining a scene involving Ross Poldark which he had not written and shared for the reader anyway.
+Through that readers could sense Graham's own stellar judgment and emotional intelligence in his story telling.
+Therefore Graham had been detailed and explicit with some descriptions and confirmation of how Reverend Ossie Whitworth raped his wife and was willing to label and define this explicitly for what it was as rape.
+Whereas there perhaps was a reason and a conscious decision for Graham not to describe Ross's behaviour after he took Elizabeth to the bed (except through Elizabeth's reflections indicating a 'violent taking' of her) and for him not to so obviously condemn Ross by a label as he did of Reverend Whitworth.
+The obvious reason for this is that Ross was the lead protagonist and romantic hero and the Reverend was not.
+In a 'Write no evil, speak no evil' approach if Graham did not write and therefore share the scene with the reader he could hide behind this and not have to define a scene he did not write.
+Except Graham seems to use Ross and Elizabeth's reflections to describe what happened through the back door.
+While there are some differences both of them seem to convey that there was violence, that Ross did behave badly and neither indicate that without a doubt Elizabeth consented.
+That perhaps explains Ross post event guilt, which would surely not be as it was if Elizabeth had undoubtedly consented.

 Rape: Ross Knew What It Was Too